millervm/plant-toxicity-pets-cli-gem/README.md

 ## Usage

-After installation, type plant-toxicity and then follow the prompts.
+After installation, type 'plant-toxicity' and then follow the prompts.

 ## Development